Karnataka: Transport

 Karnataka has 11 ports, including the New Mangalore Port, a major port and ten minor ports, of which three were operational in 2012.
 The New Mangalore port was incorporated as the ninth major port in India on 4 May 1974.
 This port handled 32.04 million tonnes of traffic in the fiscal year 2006–07 with 17.92 million tonnes of imports and 14.12 million tonnes of exports.
 The port also handled 1015 vessels including 18 cruise vessels during the year 2006–07.
 Foreigners can enter Mangalore through the New Mangalore Port with the help of Electronic visa (e-visa).
 Cruise ships from Europe, North America and UAE arrive at New Mangalore Port to visit the tourist places across Coastal Karnataka.
 The port of Mangalore is among the 4 major ports of India that receive over 25 international cruise ships every year.

 The total lengths of National Highways and State Highways in Karnataka are 3973 and 9829 km, respectively.

-The state transport corporations, transports an average of 2.2 million passengers daily and employs about 25,000 people.
-The Karnataka State Road Transport Corporation (KSRTC) and The Bengaluru Metropolitan Transport Corporation (BMTC) headquartered in Bengaluru, The Kalyana Karnataka Road Transport Corporation (KKRTC) headquartered in Gulbarga, and The North Western Karnataka Road Transport Corporation (NWKRTC) headquartered in Hubli are the 4 state-owned transport corporations.
+The state transport corporations transport an average of 2.2 million passengers daily and employ about 25,000 people.
+The four state-owned transport corporations are the Karnataka State Road Transport Corporation (KSRTC) and the Bengaluru Metropolitan Transport Corporation (BMTC), the Kalyana Karnataka Road Transport Corporation (KKRTC), and the North Western Karnataka Road Transport Corporation (NWKRTC).